Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 All individuals who work on HVAC systems in Connecticut are required to be licensed by the Connecticut State Department of Consumer Protection.
 A worker can be licensed as a journeyperson or a contractor.
 Both types of licenses have requirements for education and work experience.
 You should also read reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive reviews and testimonials about good customer experiences.
+Pick a company with glowing reviews and reports of fantastic customer experiences.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should detail the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
+It’s important to know what the work process is going to look like.
+For HVAC repairs, the company should list the exact parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
 When replacing your HVAC, have the provider describe the new energy efficiency, brand, features, model, and estimated installation time.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are required.
-You should also call a technician if you start to notice any issues, such as unusual smells, strange noises, or leaks.
+Normally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are required.
+You should also call a technician if you notice any new issues, like leaks, unusual smells, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You could also consider installing a smart thermostat.

-Normally, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to determine what options are available to you and appropriate for your situation.
+Usually, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't offer financing, you might consider taking out a loan on your own.
+Be sure to talk to your HVAC company and a financial advisor to learn what options are available and appropriate for your situation.